Wybxc/mathyml/src/convert.typ

     } else if func == h {
       _convert-h-space(ctx, rec, inner)
     } else if func == types.styled {
-      _err(ctx, "styles are currently not supported.
+      return _err(ctx, "styles are currently not supported.
 Use the functions from the prelude instead.", inner) } else if func == math.lr {
       _convert-lr(ctx, rec, inner)
     } else if func == math.frac {